Vitiligo: Segmental

 Segmental vitiligo (SV) differs in appearance, cause, and frequency of associated illnesses.
 Its treatment is different from that of NSV.
 It tends to affect areas of skin that are associated with dorsal roots from the spinal cord and is most often unilateral.
-It is much more stable/static in course and its association with autoimmune diseases appears to be weaker than that of generalized vitiligo.
-SV does not improve with topical therapies or UV light, however surgical treatments such as cellular grafting can be effective.
+It is much more stable/static in its course, and its association with autoimmune diseases appears to be weaker than that of generalized vitiligo.
+SV does not improve with topical therapies or UV light; however, surgical treatments such as cellular grafting can be effective.

 Differential diagnosis

 Chemical leukoderma is a similar condition due to multiple exposures to chemicals.
-Vitiligo however is a risk factor.
-Triggers may include inflammatory skin conditions, burns, intralesional steroid injections and abrasions.
+Vitiligo, however, is a risk factor.
+Triggers may include inflammatory skin conditions, burns, intralesional steroid injections, and abrasions.

 Other conditions with similar symptoms include the following: